• Safer Job Creation

 • Experienced finance company and developer

-As we already mentioned, Education Fund of America is led by a team of investment experts that have over the last 25 years provided over $5.5 billion in loans to real estate based businesses located throughout all 50 states in the United States.
-Our EFA team has been helping charter schools for more than five years.
+As we already mentioned, Education Fund of America is led by a team of investment experts that have over the last 25 years provided billions of dollars in loans to real estate based businesses located throughout America.
+Our EFA team has been helping charter schools for more than six years.
 We have funded dozens of schools with EB-5 capital, which has helped many thousands of students.